naltatis/node-sprite/README.md

 [![Build Status](https://secure.travis-ci.org/naltatis/node-sprite.png)](http://travis-ci.org/naltatis/node-sprite)

-# node-sprite
-A CSS Sprite Generation Library with Stylus and Retina Support.
+# A node.js Sprite Library with Stylus and Retina Support

 ## Requirements
-It uses **ImageMagick** for its graphics operations.
+`node-sprite` uses **ImageMagick** for its graphics operations.
 So make sure you have the `convert` and `identify` command available in your envirnoment.

 ## Usage

-`node-sprite` exports three functions: `sprite`, `sprites` and `stylus`.
+There a three exported functions: `sprite`, `sprites` and `stylus`.
 The following examples show how to use them.

 ### Example Directory Stucture